 Conversely, inbound sales teams might want a live chatbot or automatic booking system to get interested prospects to speak with your sales rep quickly.

 There are dozens of tools sales ops need to consider, such as CRMs, analytics and reporting, live chats, and more.

 How to create a sales operations strategy in 6 steps

-Whether you already have an existing sales operation or planning to build one, it’s important to structure it the right way.
+Whether you already have an existing sales operation or are planning to build one, it’s important to structure it correctly.
 That means having an overarching vision of how the team should be and a sales operation strategy so that the team can carry out its responsibilities effectively.

 Here we’ve outlined the important steps to creating a sales operation strategy:

 1. Create a mission and objectives for the sales ops